 - An Employer Coverage form for each employer-sponsored health plan for which anyone in the household is eligible

 Subsidies and Penalties

-Eligible individuals and families who purchase a plan through the marketplace within the open enrollment period, do not qualify for an employer-sponsored or federal health plan, meet the income criteria, and cannot be claimed as dependents may be eligible for the Premium Tax Credit.
+Eligible individuals and families who purchase a plan through the marketplace within the open enrollment period and do not qualify for an employer-sponsored or federal health plan, meet the income criteria, and cannot be claimed as dependents may be eligible for the Premium Tax Credit.

-Individuals who have not obtained insurance for 2014 receive the higher of the two following penalties:
+Individuals who had not obtained insurance for 2017 received the higher of the two following penalties:

-- A penalty equivalent to 2.5% of the uninsured individual’s annual income
+- A penalty equivalent to 2.5% of the uninsured household income

 Uninsured individuals must obtain coverage of some sort, but they are not required to obtain a plan via the marketplace and may opt to shop for policies with providers who are not listed on the exchange.
 Furthermore, a penalty is not given to individuals who are covered under the following plans and choose not to obtain coverage from a marketplace-based provider:

 - Any qualified health plan outside of the Health Insurance Marketplace